Glyd/TwitterFollowBot/README.md

 In the example above, the bot will try to add 10 users to the twitterbot-list that are tweeting #TwitterBot.

 Remember that the max number of users in a list is 5000.

-## Have questions?
-Need help with the bot?

-If you're having issues with or have questions about the bot, [file an issue](https://github.com/rhiever/TwitterFollowBot/issues) in this repository so one of the project managers can get back to you. **Please [check the existing (and closed) issues](https://github.com/rhiever/TwitterFollowBot/issues?q=is%3Aissue) to make sure your issue hasn't already been addressed.**